rahul1722/Behavioural_clonning/writeup_template.md

 To capture good driving behavior, I used the Udacity sample data to begin with.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center only at specific areas, where the car was drifting off of the road.
+I saved my data in the opt folder and Udacity data in the CarND folder.
+I called images from both data sets by defining their paths in a list.
 I added a correction component of +/- 0.5 to the left and right images to keep the vehicle in the center.
+In the end, I had close to 24000 images which was then split into train and validatiion sets with 80:20 ratio.

-To augment the data set, I added the dilute and errode functions from the cv2 class and the cropped the image to show only the road and avoid all the background.
-I believe, this help the model to train with very little data.
+I used a generator function to feed the model with random batch of 1500 images in order to save disk space.
+This way, the model trained on all the 19000 images from the training set with minimum disk sapce.

-After the collection process, I had about 30000 images, of which I split 20% into the test set.
-I fed the train data to the model using a generator function.
-The generator picked up 1500 random images from the data set for training the model.
-I then preprocessed this data by adding the dilute and errode functions from the cv2 class and then cropped the image to show only the road and avoid all the background.
+Before feeding the images to the model, the generator function preprocessed them using the img_preprocess function.
+Images were pre processed using the dilute and errode methods from the cv2 class and cropped to show only the road and avoid all the background.
+I believe, this helped the model to train with very little data.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 with 200 steps per epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.